How CRMA Solves Continual Learning — And Why It Actually Matters

 These constraints operate at every training step, on every layer of the model.
 They do not require storing examples from previous tasks (no replay buffers).
 They do not require computing importance scores for individual parameters (no Fisher Information Matrix).
 They do not require growing the model's size with each new task.
 The constraints are built into the adapter itself — they are part of the training mechanism, not a post-hoc correction.

-The Results: Four Domains, Zero Forgetting
+The Results: Five Domains, Near-Zero Forgetting

-| Method | Scale | Backbone Drift | Forgetting |
+| Method | Model | Drift / Forgetting (3 seeds) | Per-seed range |

 |---|---|---|---|

-| CRMA Modular | 7B | -0.1% | Near zero |
+| CRMA Modular | Mistral-7B | −0.17% ± 0.17 | [−0.36%, −0.03%] |

 Why Modular Beats Monolithic